icathaid/13-object-relational-mapping/README.md

 ##    Questions

-*     Why is model in italics for the last feature task?

 []    I think the api is actually working but I'm not sure how to enter the object body into postman to test it

 []    I added the code from the body-parser docs but I'm not really sure how to use or test it.
 I'm not entirely sure what it's parsing.